mawrkus/pull-request-review-guide/README.md

 #### Empathize / The other person is you

 Always consider the potential impact of your words, not just their original intent.
 Take some time to write comments that are not only helpful but also kind.

-#### Be respectful / Use appropriate phrasing

-A bit of psychology cannot hurt, specifically:

-- don't use the imperative,
-- don't curse,
-- don't be sarcastic.

-Instead, you can:

-- ask questions,
-- suggest,
-- encourage.

 #### Help the author / Don't blame (their choices)